BenediktS/PRTG_IBMStorwizeSensor/README.md

 [Deutsche Anleitung](#Anleitung_Deutsch)
 # PRTG_IBMStorwizeSensor

 The Storwize systems don't export statistic data via SNMP.
 This program tries to get the statistic data from a Storwize system into the PRTG server.
-The program will be installed on a windows probe server, and will extract the data from the Storewize system via ssh.
-(So the ssh service has to run on the Storewize system.
+The program will be installed on a windows probe server, and will extract the data from the Storwize system via ssh.
+(So the ssh service has to run on the Storwize system.
 By default it is running)

 You have to follow the installation instructions for a "Advanced EXE/Script Sensor" on a windows probe server.